Goykhman/numbox/docs/numbox.core.work.rst

 is a requirement, the `derive` function should be passed to it as a `FunctionType` (not `njit`-produced `CPUDispatcher`) argument, i.e., decorated with :func:`numbox.utils.highlevel.cres`).

+Behind the scenes, `Work` accommodates individual access to its `sources` (other `Work` nodes that are pointing to the given `Work` node on the DAG) via a 'Python-native compiler' backdoor, which is essentially a relative pre-runtime technique to Python-compile and execute custom functions before preparing for overload in the numba jitted scope.
+This technique is fully compatible with caching of jitted functions and provides a natural Python counterpart to virtual functions that are not supported in numba.
+Here it is extensively utilized in :func:`numbox.core.work.work.ol_calculate` that overloads `calculate` method of the `Work` class.

+Invoking `calculate` method on the `Work` node triggers DFS calculation of its sources - all of the sources are calculated before the node itself is calculated.
+Calculation of the `Work` node sets the value of its `data` attribute to the outcome of the calculation, which in turn can depend on the `data` values of its sources.

+To avoid repeated calculation of the same node, `Work` has `derived` boolean flag that is set to `True` once the node has been calculated, preventing subsequent re-derivation.

 .. automodule:: numbox.core.work.work
    :members: